๐Ÿ’พIntro to Computer Architecture

 Self-Check Questions

 1. If Processor A has a higher clock speed than Processor B but longer execution time for the same program, what metric must be worse for Processor A?
+(Hint: look at the CPU performance equation and think about what else could differ.)

 2. A program spends 80% of its time in parallelizable code.
 Using Amdahl's Law, what is the maximum possible speedup with infinite processors?
+(You should get 5ร—.)

-3. Compare and contrast MIPS and FLOPS—when would each metric be most appropriate for evaluating processor performance?
+3. Compare and contrast MIPS and FLOPS.
+When would each metric be most appropriate for evaluating processor performance?

 4. Given the CPU performance equation, how would doubling the clock speed while also doubling the CPI affect execution time?
+(Work through the algebra.)

 5. Why might a processor with IPC of 2.0 running at 2 GHz outperform a processor with IPC of 0.8 running at 4 GHz?
 Which metrics would you calculate to prove this?